 Aside the robot football pitch, I am involved in our new sensor fusion project ZaVI that aims to perform state estimation solely based on prior knowledge and inertial sensing and will have some very cool sports applications soon.
 Furthermore, I have contributed to the development of an interactive entertainment robot that plays ball games with humans.
 In the past, I have also developed software components for rehabilitation robots, i.e. the intelligent walker iWalker and the autonomous wheelchair Rolland, and their interaction with the Bremen Ambient Assisted Living Lab (BAALL).

-My teaching focus as a lecturer is within the field of Digital Media, including interdisciplinary courses with the University of the Arts Bremen as well as Computer Science for Designers and General Studies.
+My teaching focus as a lecturer is within the field of Digital Media, including interdisciplinary courses with the University of the Arts Bremen as well as an Introduction to Programming ("Grundlagen der Programmierung").